 That's how large retailers and logistics companies increase their operational efficiency and better address the growing customer demands.
 In addition, smart warehouses can quickly restock and resupply.

-As per the Essentials of Supply Chain Management by Hokey Min, warehouse management systems bring an approximately 25% gain in the company productivity, 10-20% enhancement in space utilization, and a 15-30% cutdown in safety stock.
+As per the Essentials of Supply Chain Management by Hokey Min, warehouse management systems bring an approximately 25% gain in company productivity, a 10-20% enhancement in space utilization, and a 15-30% cutdown in safety stock.
 (Source)

 Warehouse automation reduces on-site commute time by employees and takes care of all the mundane work by staff.
 In addition, it brings efficiency in managing human skills for warehouse operations.